 When discussing this subject it is very important to define precisely the individual terms used, since their meaning differs considerably.

-In the relevant standards the terms nonconformities, defects and discontinuities are used, see EN ISO 9000:2015 "Quality management systems.
+In the relevant standards the terms nonconformities, defects and discontinuities are used, see DIN EN ISO 9000 "Quality management systems.
 Fundamentals and vocabulary", Arts.
+3.6.2 and 3.6.3.

-3.6.9 and 3.6.10.
-In EN ISO 10021:2007 "General technical delivery requirements for steel products", Art.
-7.4.1, reference is made to minor surface and internal discontinuities which may occur under normal manufacturing conditions and are no basis for rejection.
+In DIN EN 10021 "General technical delivery requirements for steel products", Art.
+7.4.1 reference is made to minor surface and internal discontinuities which may occur under normal manufacturing conditions shall not be a basis for rejection.
 The term discontinuities describes imperfections in the product which cannot be completely avoided and detected with the current state of the art.